-- (a) Appointment and Removal.
+(a) Appointment and Removal.
 No individual City Council Member shall in any manner dictate the appointment or removal of any administrative officer or employee whom the Mayor is empowered to appoint, except as provided elsewhere in this Charter.
-The City Council may, however, express its views and fully and freely discuss any and all matters with the Mayor pertaining to the appointment and removal of City officers and employees. - (b) Interference with Administration.
+The City Council may, however, express its views and fully and freely discuss any and all matters with the Mayor pertaining to the appointment and removal of City officers and employees.

+- (b) Interference with Administration.
 Except for the purpose of inquiries and investigations made in good faith, the City Council or Council Members shall deal with the City officers and employees, who are subject to the direction and supervision of the Mayor, solely through the Mayor.
 Neither the City Council nor Council Members shall give orders to any such officer or employee, either publicly or privately.
-It is the express intent of this Charter that recommendations for improvement of municipal governmental operations by individual Council Members be made solely to and through the Mayor. - (c) Holding other Office.
+It is the express intent of this Charter that recommendations orders for improvement of municipal governmental operations by individual Council Members be made solely to and through by the Mayor.29 To ensure Government-in-the-Sunshine, any communications between the Mayor and any City Council member shall be subject to Sunshine Law per Chapter 286 Florida Statutes.30 - (c) Holding other Office.
 No elected City official shall hold any appointive City office, City board membership, or City employment while in office, except as may be provided by State law.
-No former elected City official shall hold any compensated appointive City office until one year after having last served as an elected official.
+No former elected City official shall hold any compensated appointive City office until one-two years31 after having last served as an elected official.

+ARTICLE V

-ARTICLE V APPOINTED CITY POSITIONS
+APPOINTED CITY POSITIONS